garrandall/popular-music-data/tracks/quiet-nights-of-quiet-stars-andy-williams.md

   start_date: '1965-12-18'
 ---

 Quiet nights 'n quiet stars, quiet chords from my guitar Floating on the silence that surrounds us
 Quiet thoughts 'n quiet dreams, quiet walks by quiet streams Climbing hills where lovers go to watch the world below together

 We will live eternally in this mood of reverie
 Away... from all the earthly cares around us
 My world was dull each minute until I found you in it And all at once the happiness I knew,
 Became these quiet nights of loving you!

 We will live eternally in this mood of reverie
 Away... from all the earthly cares around us
 My world was dull each minute until I found you in it And all at once the happiness I knew,
 Became these quiet nights of loving you!

-Hmmm...
+Hm...